 How to File a Lawsuit After a School Bus Accident

-To seek compensation for medical bills, lost wages, and pain and suffering after a school bus accident, it is important to find a team of car accident lawyers that have experience working on cases involving school transportation accidents.
+To seek compensation for medical bills, pain and suffering, and more after a school bus accident, it is important to find a team of personal injury lawyers who have experience working on cases involving school transportation accidents.
 There can be a lot of red tape surrounding school bus accidents, particularly if the bus involved is operated by the local school district.
-Having a knowledgable local attorney can make this process go smoother.
+Having a knowledgeable local attorney can make this process go smoother.

-After calling 9-1-1 and seeking medical treatment, contacting a bus accident lawyer should be your next step.
-The lawyer will walk you through the process of determining whether or not you could have a viable legal case and figuring out who is liable.
-Then, the school bus accident attorney will start the process of discovery, gathering all of the evidence necessary to win your case.
+After calling 9-1-1 and seeking medical treatment for your child, contacting a bus accident lawyer should be your next step.
+When you call The Kryder Law Group, LLC Accident and Injury Lawyers, we will walk you through the process of determining whether or not you have a case and figuring out who is liable.

 Who May Be Liable for Your Child’s Injuries on a School Bus?

 When determining who may be liable for your child’s injuries, it is important to consider the following:

 The bus driver: If the bus driver was negligent or failed to comply with the Illinois laws governing school buses and school bus safety, then they can be held responsible for any damages caused by their negligence.